ShinChven/tts-cli/README.md

 - For long texts, the tool splits the content into chunks and merges the audio segments.
 - Use the `-f` or `--force` flag to bypass confirmation prompts during multi-chunk synthesis.
 - Requires ffmpeg to merge audio chunks.
 Please install ffmpeg and ensure it is in your system PATH.
+- Google Cloud Text-to-Speech also supports text chunking for long texts.

 ## Troubleshooting